-While students may add courses to their original schedule through the census date (first 12 days of the fall or spring semester, first eight days of summer session), instructor approval is required to add a business school course after the first week of classes.
-In some cases, instructors do not allow students to add their course if the student fails to attend the first week of classes.
-In addition, instructors may ask that a student be administratively dropped from the course for failure to attend the first week of classes.
+Students may add courses to their original schedule through the census date (first 12 days of the fall or spring semester, first eight days of summer session), Instructor and Dean’s signature is required to add a business course after census date.

 Students may drop a course through the census date and it will not appear on the transcript.
 After census, and through the 10th week of a regular semester a student who wishes to drop a course may do so through the student portal without instructor or dean signatures.
 The course and a grade of W will appear on the transcript.
 Beginning the 11th week of a regular semester, a student who wishes to drop must obtain written approval from both the instructor and assistant dean or designate.
 The course and a grade of W will appear on the transcript.
-In order to drop beyond the 10th week, it will also be necessary to document circumstances beyond a student’s control and complete the appropriate late withdrawal petition form.
+In order to drop after the 10th week, it will also be necessary to document circumstances beyond a student’s control and complete the appropriate late withdrawal petition form.
 Any student who is failing a class will not be allowed to drop simply because of their grade.
 See the academic calendar for deadlines and costs involved and for drop information for other terms.
 Contact the advising offices for the forms needed to drop after the 10th week of the regular semester terms.

 The school reserves the right to administratively drop students who are incorrectly enrolled in business courses.
-Instructors also may recommend that students who fail to meet expected course attendance or course prerequisites be dropped from the course.
 While we do our best to administratively drop students prior to the census date to avoid tuition charges, time may not always allow for that timeline and tuition charges may apply.

 Note that students who never attend class are not automatically dropped from the course.
 The student is responsible for dropping courses and failure to do so will result in a tuition charge for the class and an “F” grade.

-Students should contact a staff advisor in the Business School’s programs office (303-315-8200 for graduate students and 303-315-8100 for undergraduate students) for appeal and petition procedures pertaining to rules and regulations of the school.
+Students may contact an advisor in the Business School’s programs office (303-315-8110) for appeal and petition procedures pertaining to rules and regulations of the school.

 Grade Appeal Procedure

-- If the issue is not resolved after a conversation with the faculty member, discuss concerns with the Department Chair.
+- If the issue is not resolved after a conversation with the faculty member, discuss concerns with the Discipline Director.

-- If the issue is not resolved after a conversation with the Department Chair, discuss concerns with the Associate Dean.
+- If the issue is not resolved after a conversation with the Discipline Director, discuss concerns with the Associate Dean of Programs.

 General Grading Policies